starvagrant/toh/toh.markdown/something_viscous_in_st_louis.md

 "Oh it was an exciting time to be a physicist.
 The discoveries that followed!
 That time was relative to motion.
 That one could not distinguish a difference between gravity and acceleration.
 That there was no difference between particles and waves.
 That space and time were part of the same thing.
 That one could not observe an object without changing it.
 So many things that were separate in everyday existence were one and the same in the world's fundamental objects, if they can be called that.

-It was chaos and confusion.
+"It was chaos and confusion.
 One upturning discovery after another, until it became clear, to physicists at least, that the universe's behavior couldn't be described in everyday terms.
 Only math and equations.
 It's fascinating.
 Of course that counts out just about everyone's ability to understand the universe, since everyone hates math."

 "So our everyday concepts of reality are just illusions that can be described with math."